sensebox/mqtt-osem-integration/README.md

 ## Container images and Versions

-Container images for this service are created on each push on [Docker Hub].
+Container images for this service are created on each push on [Github Container Registry].

 Stable versions should be tagged using `yarn version` and `git push --follow-tags origin master`